 Sustainability is a continuous evolution in which Canacol aims to meet the needs of society today without compromising the needs of future generations.
 In order to manage the risks and to identify opportunities, the Corporation established the ESG Committee to assist the Board in fulfilling its oversight responsibilities with respect to the Corporation's climate management, cybersecurity commitment, and social initiatives.
 Consistent with this function, the ESG Committee serves as an independent party to monitor the integrity and fulfillment of Canacol's ESG strategy.
-In 2021, the Corporation performed a detailed review and update of its ESG policies, procedures, and management systems including an Health, Safety, Environment and Quality (HSEQ) Policy, Human Rights Commitment and Due Diligence, as well as a Cybersecurity Statement.

-2021 ESG Highlights
+2022 ESG Highlights

-The Corporation achieved 100% of its 2021 ESG goals, as further described below.
+The Corporation achieved 100% of its 2022 ESG goals, as further described below.